Am Fam Physician. 2014 Jul 15;90(2):117-118.

 Based on the USPSTF's findings, which one of the following statements about the potential benefits or harms of lung cancer screening is correct?

-A. Annual screening
+A. Annual screening can substantially

 Author disclosure: No relevant financial affiliations.